twisted/pydoctor/README.rst

 in development
 ^^^^^^^^^^^^^^

-* Mark variables as contants when their names is all caps or if using `typing.Final` annotation.
+* Mark variables as contants when their names is all caps or if using `Final` annotation.

 pydoctor 21.9.1
 ^^^^^^^^^^^^^^^